 A rising number of couples are resorting to DIY services in an attempt to reduce the costs of divorce.
 Filing for a divorce independently can cost as little as £550, which is the court fee for a divorce petition.

 The perceived speed and convenience of a DIY divorce can be appealing, and since 2018 you can now petition for a divorce online.
-This may be suitable for a straightforward divorce, however the divorce process can be complicated, especially where there are children and assets involved.
+This may be suitable for a straightforward divorce, however, the divorce process can be complicated, especially where there are children and assets involved.

 It’s also important to remember that amicable decisions reached between yourself and your spouse could change as the divorce process goes on.

-When is a DIY divorce not suitable?
+When is a DIY Divorce Not Suitable?

-A DIY divorce is not suitable for the majority of cases and you should always seek professional legal advice, especially when the following occurs:
+As mentioned, a DIY divorce is not suitable for the majority of cases and you should always seek professional legal advice, especially when the following occurs: